Exam Fee: $300

 Candidates who sit for Linux Foundation Certification Exams must agree they have read and will abide by the terms and conditions of The Linux Foundation Certification and Confidentiality Agreement before beginning the certification exam.
 The Agreement applies to all exams.
 Signing and adhering to this Agreement is required to be officially certified and to maintain valid Certification.

 All Candidates should review and familiarize themselves with the Candidate Handbook prior to taking an Exam.Certification Preparation Guide

 Need some extra help?
 Download the Certification Prep Guide.

-The following course can help Candidates prepare for the LFCE Exam, and an exam attempt is included in the price of the course.
-This course is optional and is not required for certification.
+The following courses can help Candidates prepare for the LFCE Exam.
+These courses are optional and are not required for certification.

 How to Renew Certifications